Bradfield regional assessment and development panel

 As a renowned economist, Professor Garnaut brings economic development and public finance skills to the independent panel.
 These skills are necessary to ensure that any concepts that are assessed have long-term economic benefits to Queensland as a whole and to regional Queensland in particular.

-In addition, Mr Garnaut’s climate change experience will support the independent panel in the discussions on renewable energy generation, including hydroelectricity and hydrogen production.
+In addition, Professor Garnaut’s climate change experience will support the independent panel in discussions on renewable energy generation, including hydroelectricity and hydrogen production.

 Dr Georgina Davis